A BRIEF HISTORY

 It is widely believed now that the shakuhachi was first introduced into Japan around the end of the 7th century, originally forming part of the gagaku (court) ensemble and then evolved through a series of modifications, to reach its present form during the 17th century.

 During the Edo period of Japanese history (1603 to 1868), shakuhachi playing monks formed the Fukeshū or Fuke sect, a subsect of the Rinzai Zen sect.
-These komusō or ‘priests of nothingness’ saw the shakuhachi as a spiritual tool and used it as part of their spiritual training (suizen or blowing zen) and for religious begging for food.
+These komusō or ‘priests of nothingness’ saw the shakuhachi as a spiritual tool and used it as part of their spiritual exercises, sometimes referred to a suizen or blowing zen, (though there is a scholarly debate about the historicity of the concept or practice of suizen) and for religious begging for food.
 The wandering monks moved around from temple to temple associated with the Fuke sect, and in turn learning and exchanging the local repertoire of pieces found at each of the various temples spread out all over Japan during this time.
 An approximately 77 Fuke temples did exist during this period.
 The honkyoku (本曲; original sound or music) repertoire evolved through this exchange and there are about 150 pieces now associated with this period.

 After the Edo period a secularisation process started under the new Mejii government (1868-1912), which also affected the komusō monks and led to the disappearance of their sect.
 The shakuhachi world, as many other japanese art disciplines, started to organise itself into schools or guilds (ryūha), and sometime in the 18th century KINKO Kurosawa, a komusō monk collected 36 honkyoku of the Fukeshū from various temples.
 He also made improvements to the instrument turning it into the modern shakuhachi.